Aggtaa/nats-micro-js/README.md

 This is a **typescript-first** library that provides a convinient (in 10 lines of code or less!) way to write **microservises** with out of the box **auto discovery**, **observability** and **load balancing**.

 Full interoperability with to-be-released nastcli v0.0.36 that adds `nats micro info`, `nats micro stats` and `nats micro ping` commands

 It also supports service schema discovery which is not (yet?) supported by `nats micro`

 ## Limitations / TODO

-1. No multi-reply support yet.
-When you send a message you will be getting exactly one response (or a timeout error)

-2. Automatica typing and validation is inclomplete yet
+1. Automatic type schemas and validation is inclomplete yet
+2. No message headers support yet

 ## Usage